slowernews/wisdom-tldr/README.md

 on a deep relationship, politics must match
 -->

-HOWEVER, after taking the first step [mirror](#on-mirroring) their behavior.
+HOWEVER... after taking the first step [mirror](#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.

 > *'Don't hide your feelings from people who show you theirs.'*